 Keep in mind that all pups should be on a diet specially formulated for puppies.
 Moreover, with Yorkipoos, you should consider a formula specially designed for small breed puppies.
 Make sure to check out our Doodle puppy food guides.

-Small Yorkipoos usually get to half their full weight around 2-3 months and their adult weight between 6-7 months.
+Toy Yorkipoos usually get to 50% of their full weight around 2-3 months, and their full adult weight between 6-7 months.

 You can calculate their potential adult weight at 15 weeks by taking what they weigh at that age and multiplying it by two.